A Vindima: A Geologist’s Take on the Grape Harvest in the Minho

 Up at the adegga the vinhão grapes were tipped into a press and the corkscrew action propelled the dark red purple mass of juice, skins and stalks (bagaço) along a pipe into a large concrete tank in the corner of the cavernous adegga.
 There it bubbled ominously as the bagaço steadily rose to the surface.

 We were then served platters of bacalhau with steaming potatoes, chicken stew (made from two of her best birds) and rice cooked in gravy taken from the chicken stew.
-We cleaned our plates with chunks of broa or cornbread and drank wine from our bowls watching as our neighbours’ lips and teeth stained that purple colour so characteristic of vinho verde tinto.
+We cleaned our plates with chunks of broa or cornbread and drank wine from our bowls watching as our neighbors’ lips and teeth stained that purple color so characteristic of vinho verde tinto.

 This was followed by a dessert called uvas papas which is made by gentling heating grape juice and stirring in corn meal.
 This is poured onto saucers and left to set to a jelly like consistency.
 This tasted better than it looked with the aromatic tartness of the grape juice cutting through the slightly stodgy consistency.
 Out came the coffee and bottles of the local firewater or aguadente.
 This particular version of aguadente is distilled from juice squeezed from the bagaço.
 I took a hesitant sip and felt it burn its way down my chest.
 Watching in amusement my fellow diners then poured theirs into their coffee and drank it down.